B2B Marketing Strategy For Small Business

 It’s naive to think that sharing relevant content with B2B audiences will lead to leaked information or ‘company secrets’ being revealed to the public.
 It’s a common fear, but often unfounded.
 By far the most B2B content is already available and potential customers consume this information, only not in connection to your small business brand, not linked to you as experts, and not linked to you as the best source to provide potential customers with information to ideate thoughts surrounding investment in your products or services.

-So you should not be afraid of sharing unique knowledge so potential customers don’t need you or competitors can learn your best tricks.
+So you should not be afraid of including unique knowledge in your content strategy.
 Because the information in itself, is usually not the service customers pay you for.
 It’s much more about combining context and knowledge, understanding the problems and the experience of your company and team that creates the true value.
 And you can build the confidence needed in your company by sharing your knowledge and experience in their buyer journey as a core part of your B2B marketing strategy.

 Let’s clarify this with an example.
 This afternoon you can read extensive instructions on carrying out open heart surgery.
 When you’re done, a patient won’t be knocking at the door to be treated by you (assuming you’re not a heart surgeon).
 Most likely, you’re a little insecure about the process yourself.
 What’s lacking is the knowledge, understanding and experience of a medical team that can put it into practice.
 Admittedly a slightly graphic example, but it illustrates the difference between theory and practice, or, in other words, the difference between information and the implementation, or application, thereof.